piranna/xbmc-strm-collection/MC360 v1.x Video Marketplace Mod/WOL & SDOL README.txt

 HOW TO INSTALL:

-Simply copy this MC360 folder over the top of the one already on your xbox.
+Simply copy this XBMC folder over the top of the one already on your xbox.
 It may prompt you, saying there is already a file by this name, and so on.
 Go ahead and say yes and copy over them.
-Also, make sure the scripts are in the root of your scripts folder.